hsnlab/SLAMBUC/docs/slambuc_api.md

 - `start`: head node of the latency-limited subchain
 - `end`: tail node of the latency-limited subchain
 - `unit`: rounding unit for the cost calculation (default: 100 ms)
-- `ret_dp`: return the calculated DP matrix instead of the barrier nodes
+- `ret_dp`: return the calculated DP matrix instead of barrier nodes

 **Returns**: